RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

-The main implication of this study is that metal-rich RR Lyrae in the Thin Disc and Bulge represent a young ($<7\,{\rm GyR}$) stellar population.
-In particular, metal-rich RR Lyrae, the dominant RR Lyrae flavour in the solar neighbourhood, cannot serve as age indicators or tracers of old stellar populations.
+The main implication of this study is that metal-rich RR Lyrae in the Thin Disc and Bulge represent a young ($<7\,{\rm Gyr}$) stellar population.
+In particular, metal-rich RR Lyrae, the dominant RR Lyrae type in the solar neighbourhood, cannot serve as age indicators or tracers of old stellar populations.
 Conversely, the presence or absence of metal-rich RR Lyrae in a given sample may inform the Galactic population studies.

 RR Lyrae as distance indicators should also be used with caution.
-While the metal-rich RR Lyrae are consistent with the (period)-luminosity-metallicity relation, their binary origins call for a more detailed study of their pulsations.
-In particular, the pulsation lightcurves may differ from those predicted by wind mass loss models for the classical RR Lyrae from the Single Channel.
-Furthermore, since metal-rich RR Lyrae have a notably lower luminosity than metal-poor RR Lyrae, the mean metallicity estimates for a given sample may be biased, especially when one considers the Disc and Halo regions of other galaxies, potentially leading to biased distance estimates.
+While the metal-rich RR Lyrae are consistent with the (pulsation period)-luminosity-metallicity relation, their binary origins call for a more detailed study of their pulsations.
+In particular, the pulsation lightcurves may differ from those predicted by wind mass loss models for the classical single-made counterparts.
+Therefore, if binary-made RR Lyrae are misidentified as single-made RR Lyrae, and the pulsation models of single-made RR Lyrae are applied, the resulting pulsation periods may systematically differ.
+Furthermore, since metal-rich RR Lyrae have a notably lower luminosity than metal-poor RR Lyrae, they may affect the integrated mean metallicity estimates and increase the metallicity variance.
+In contrast, the local samples used to calibrate the pulsation period-luminosity-metallicity relation are better resolved and have a smaller metallicity variance.
+Therefore, the distance estimates might be biased and less accurate than expected.
+This is especially relevant when one considers regions of mixed metallicity in the same field, such as the Disc and Halo regions of other galaxies.